shawjef3/MoolConverter/README.md

 In IntelliJ settings, Build, Execution, Deployment/Build Tools/Maven/Importing, set `VM options for importer` to `-Xmx4g`.

 It also helps to increase IntelliJ's memory. `Help/Edit Custom VM Options...` Replace `-Xmx2g` with `-Xmx6g`.

+IntelliJ won't generate Java files for Protobuf files.
+Run the following in the project root, and IntelliJ will find the generated sources.
+There will be many errors, since not all of the modules that depend on a protobuf modules are protobuf modules.

+`mvn --fail-at-end -amd -pl :protobuf protobuf:compile`